-On November 30, 2016, PCA acquired substantially all of the assets of Columbus Container, Inc., an independent corrugated products producer with one corrugated products production facility and five warehousing facilities, for a purchase price of \$99.7 million, net of cash acquired.
+On November 30, 2016, PCA acquired substantially all of the assets of Columbus Container, Inc., an independent corrugated products products products products products products products products products acquired.
 Funding for the acquisition came from available cash on hand.
 Columbus Container, Inc. is a full-service provider of corrugated packaging products utilizing state-of-the-art technologies and design centers to provide customers a solution for nearly any packaging need.
 Columbus Container financial results are included in the Packaging segment from the date of acquisition.